Values File Settings for Containers Under Kubernetes

 - name

-An array of volumes to use on all deployments.
+An array of volumes.
 This parameter specifies the name of the volume.
+The value should match the value set by volumeMounts > -name.

 The example values file (see Helm Chart Customization) includes a volume mount for the config map ca-roots to mount trusted CA certificates.